vnirwan23/Game-Xenzia/README.md

 # Sudoku-Puzzle
-This is my first project .
+This is my first project using C++ language .
 It consists of algorithm to solve the sudoku game .
 It simply uses the concept of backtracking .